Navigation

 About work-related stress

 A certain amount of pressure at work can help to motivate you.
 But if the pressure and demands become too much, this can lead to work-related stress.
-Work-related stress can have a negative impact on your health and make it harder to do your job effectively.
-It can also put you at greater risk of other mental health conditions such as anxiety and depression.
+Work-related stress can harm your health and make it harder to do your job effectively.
+It can also put you at a greater risk of other mental health conditions, such as anxiety and depression.

-More than 800,000 people (around one in 40 workers) were thought to be affected by work-related stress, anxiety or depression in 2020 to 2021.
-What’s more, around 18 million working days are thought to be lost each year because of these problems.
+More than 850,000 people were thought to be affected by work-related stress, anxiety or depression in 2022 to 2023.
+This resulted in 17 million working days lost because of these problems.
 That’s over half of all the working days that are lost to ill health.

 If you need help now